mfelleisen/Tsuro/Code/bugs.md

    - `(matrix-set m y x _)` causes a bug in initialize;
    - I wrote the test to the function;
    - rendering it on-screen for `add-tile` uncovered it

 2. in Common/matrix
    - matrix-where used the coordinates in the wrong order (no tests!!!)

+3. in Common/board
+   - move player computed the wrong "infinite loop"
+   - because it did not keep track of the port in addition to (x,y)
+   - adding a test that moved a player 3 times accidentally discovered it

 ### Design Bugs